-6 minutes read -
+6 min read

 Written by

-Highlights: Discover what positive affirmations are and how to use them daily.
+Summary: Discover what positive affirmations are and how to use them daily.
 Create more love, health, and well-being in your life today.

-Daily positive affirmations have real power — and that’s a science-backed fact.
+Daily positive affirmations have real power—and that’s a science-backed fact.
 When you practice self-affirmations regularly, it can dramatically improve your mind and body.
 In fact, it can help increase self-compassion and feelings of kindness towards others.

 The task at hand, however wonderful, might seem daunting, but it’s about taking small steps.
-It’s like what Indian guru Satchidananda Saraswati said: “Begin with little things daily, and one day, you will be doing things that months back, you would have thought impossible.”
+It’s like what Indian guru Satchidananda Saraswati said, “Begin with little things daily, and one day, you will be doing things that months back, you would have thought impossible.”

 They’re so much more than feel-good quotes on corny memes.
 Simply put, positive affirmations are short, positive statements that are said on a daily basis to reprogram your mind to capture empowering beliefs, habits, and thought patterns.